11-Day Costa Rica Birding Tour

-This afternoon we are in for a treat!
-We will go on a river by boat!
+This afternoon we are in for a treat with a boat cruise on the river!
 As soon as we take off from the pier, we will start observing a good number of species of birds.
 We can easily spot more than 50 bird species, including Clay-coloured Thrush (Costa Rica’s National Bird), Scarlet Macaw, Boat-billed Heron, Gartered Trogon, Anhinga, herons, egrets, kingfishers and hummingbirds.

 What to bring: Light and comfortable cotton clothes, raingear, sunscreen, sport footwear, camera and binoculars handy (recommended)

 Depending on your international flight departure time, your guide will take you back to the San José International Airport, about a 90 minute drive.